ghostli123/liveapi-demo-app/README.md

    in the web page.) **In addition, make sure your browser doesn't cache data for localhost.
 On Mac, Cmd+Option+I and go to the `Network` tab and then check the box of "Disable Cache".**

 1. Connect and interact with the demo:

+    - You should type your project ID and location into the corresponding fields, select the LiveAPI model and environment you want to test.

     - Press the connect button to connect your web app.
 Now you should be able to interact with the Multimodal Live API.